 When working with a direct lender, you are entirely responsible for negotiating your interest rate and fees.

-Believe it or not, direct lenders are not required to disclose their profit on the loan, so call multiple banks to compare and shop.
+Believe it or not, direct lenders are not required to disclose their profit on the loan unless you are applying for a federal or government loan, so call multiple banks to compare and shop.

 Request an actual loan estimate from different banks to compare apples to apples.